leahecole/project-health-stats/README.md

 `bash project-stats.sh`

-Note: The when the `project-stats.sh` script is run, the results are saved in JSON files in a folder named with today's date - one for each curl command in the script.
+Note: The when the `project-stats.sh` script is run, the results are saved in JSON files in a folder named with today's date, in a subdirectory named for the Epoch time that the stats were gathered - one for each curl command in the script.
 See the [limitations](#limitations) section for more info about possible pain points regarding those files.
 If you want these files saved in a different location, either modify the script, or call the script from the location where you'd like them saved.

 When the command has finshed running, you can explore your data manually.